 What’s your name, now?

-The legal paperwork of the process gives me a headache though.
-I’ve been an adult for a long time and there’s a lot of stuff in my name.
+I’m not at the point where I’m changing my name legally though.
+The paperwork of that process gives me a headache.
+I’ve been an adult for a long time and there’s a lot of stuff in that guy’s name.
 Ugh.

 Why are you doing this?